jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 Often when we needed to test new behavior, we’d compile the entire product on our desktop machines, copy the executable to a thumb drive, walk it into our QA lab, copy the executable from the thumb drive to a server and then try to observe the new or updated functionality through the user interface.

 If the behavior was broad, then we could probably observe it.
 If the behavior was more subtle, then we probably couldn’t observe it.
 Edge cases were very difficult to confirm.
+We'd ship our code and hope for the best.
+I don't recall any major issues with what we wrote.

 We had [CppUnit](https://en.wikipedia.org/wiki/CppUnit), which is the C++ version of [xUnit](https://en.wikipedia.org/wiki/XUnit).
 We could write tests in CppUnit, but we didn’t really understand how to structure tests well.
 I tried writing CppUnit tests several times, but after a few weeks, they would start breaking, because they were brittle.
 It was several years before I figured out unit testing.